HarryHeres/SlicerBoneMorphing/README.md

 # SlicerBoneMorphing
-Extentsion for 3D Slicer for bone mesh morphing.
+Extension for 3D Slicer for bone mesh morphing.